SJECollins/ci-pp4-pet-rx/TESTING.md

 ## [HTML Validator](https://validator.w3.org/)

-HTML was tested by coping the page source and pasting into the validator.
+HTML was validated by copying the page source and pasting into the validator.

 - <details>
   <summary>Index Results</summary>